We Go Zip’ing

 Once unhooked on the end, we waited a short time for the pickup vehicle.
 Getting a few minutes to look back over the canyon and back up to watch the next group of adventure seekers heading down the line.
 On the return vehicle, they do stop along the route to let you get a better view of the actual Grand Canyon before bringing us back to the beginning point at the ranch.
 I always missed taking my tour groups to Quartermaster Point once they closed it off after the Skywalk opened.
 So it was nice to see it again.

-From start to finish, from when you sign the waiver and get suited up tot he time you get unbuckled and are back at the ranch, they say is about 25 minutes.
+From start to finish, from when you sign the waiver and get suited up to the time you get unbuckled and are back at the ranch, they say is about 25 minutes.
 It was a great way to wake up and feel energized, I can say that.
 As a first time Zipline’r, I can say I enjoyed the event, loved the people who were helping and would do it again in a heartbeat.
-They were always professional, knowledgeable and got those of us with fears of flying, to rest, relax and let them do the work and worry.
+They were always professional, knowledgeable and got those of us with fears of flying, rest, relax, and let them do the work and worry.

 Please Note: Grand Canyon West is not part of the Grand Canyon National Park and requires a fee to enter.